|Collection:||Pharrell Williams x Adidas|

 The first release of the Pharrell Williams Adidas Human Race line is mostly inspired by the culture of the Native Americans in North Dakota, specifically the MHA Nation.
-The main theme of the collection is about people from all walks of life and culture coming together and understanding each other.
+Its collection’s main theme was about people from all walks of life and culture coming together and understanding each other.

 The 2016 collection featured one vibrant yellow colorway with words in black saying ‘Human’ on the right foot and ‘Race’ on the left.
 This silhouette was built based on Adidas’ NMD model and featured the same NMD soles.
 The sneakers also had very thick Primeknit uppers and a unique lacing system that utilized TPU cages.